Farama-Foundation/PettingZoo/docs/dev_docs.md

         And any internal state used by observe() or render()
         '''
         if self.dones[self.agent_selection]:
-            # handles stepping an agent which is done
+            # handles stepping an agent which is already done
-            # takes in the None action, and moved agent_selection to the next
+            # accepts a None action for the one agent, and moves the agent_selection to
-            # done agent or if there are no more done agents, to the next live agent
+            # the next done agent,  or if there are no more done agents, to the next live agent
             return self._was_done_step(action)

         agent = self.agent_selection